maxmind/MaxMind-DB/MaxMind-DB-spec.md

 Let's assume we have a 24-bit tree with 1,000 nodes.
 Each node contains 48 bits, or 6 bytes.
 The size of the tree is 6,000 bytes.

-When a record in the tree contains a number that is < 1,000, this is a *node number*, and we look up that node.
+When a record in the tree contains a number that is &lt; 1,000, this is a *node number*, and we look up that node.
 If a record contains a value >= 1,016, we know that it is a data section value.
 We subtract the node count (1,000) and then subtract 16 for the data section separator, giving us the number 0, the